 The properties in which we currently have an interest are in the exploration and development stage.
-We have no revenue-producing operations, and earn only minimal income through investment income on treasury, management fees from joint venture projects at which we are the operator, the proceeds from property option agreements, or as a result of the disposal of an exploration asset.
+We have no revenue-producing operations, and earn only minimal income through investment income on treasury, and management fees from joint venture projects at which we are the operator, the proceeds from property option agreements, or as a result of the disposal of an exploration asset.
 Accordingly, we are dependent on external financing, including the proceeds of future equity issuances or debt financing, to fund our activities.
 Circumstances that could impair our ability to raise additional funds, or our ability to undertake transactions, are discussed in our AIF under the heading "Risk Factors."
 There is no assurance that we will be able to raise the necessary funds through capital raisings in the future.
 In particular, the Company's access to capital and its liquidity will be impacted by global macroeconomic trends, fluctuating commodity prices and general investor sentiment for the mining and metals industry.
 There are no known restrictions on the ability of our subsidiaries to transfer or return funds to the parent company in Canada.

-As at the date of this MD&A, including cash contributed by our partners at Kinsley and TV Tower for use in accordance with preliminary budgets at each property, the Company has approximately \$6.21 million available in cash, cash equivalents, and short-term investments.
-Our global budget, including exploration and administration for 2018, is approximately \$9.02 million.
-We currently anticipate spending approximately \$4.12 million at Goldstrike, \$0.42 million at Kinsley, \$0.23 million at Black Pine, \$0.60 million at TV Tower, and approximately \$0.29 million at Halilağa.
-Budgeted general and administrative costs of \$3.30 million include salaries, professional fees and those costs associated with running the Company's offices in Vancouver, Nevada and Turkey as well as for investment in equipment and review of new opportunities.
+As at the date of this MD&A, including cash contributed by our partners at Kinsley and TV Tower for use in accordance with preliminary budgets at each property, the Company has approximately \$4.49 million available in cash, cash equivalents, and short-term investments.
+Our global budget, including exploration and administration for 2018, is approximately \$9.33 million with \$3.1 million currently budgeted to be spent for the remainder of the year from the date of this MD&A. We currently anticipate spending approximately \$4.41 million at Goldstrike, \$0.43 million at Kinsley, \$0.50 million at Black Pine, \$0.53 million at TV Tower and approximately \$0.27 million at Halilağa.
+Budgeted general and administrative costs of \$3.10 million include salaries, professional fees and those costs associated with running the Company's offices in Vancouver, Nevada and Turkey as well as for investment in equipment and review of new opportunities.

-With no debt, the Company's working capital balance as at the date of this MD&A is approximately \$5.81 million.
+With no debt, the Company's working capital balance as at the date of this MD&A is approximately \$3.32 million.
 On an ongoing basis, management evaluates and adjusts its planned level of activities, including planned exploration, development, permitting activities, and committed administrative costs, to ensure that adequate levels of working capital are maintained.
 We believe that this approach, given the relative size of Liberty Gold, is reasonable.
-Management believes that available funds, in aggregate with the net proceeds of the 2018 Bought-Deal, are sufficient for current operations for at least one year, assuming no other factors change and with appropriate liquidity management.
+Management believes that available funds, in aggregate with the net proceeds of the 2018 Bought-Deal, are sufficient for current planned operations, assuming no other factors change and with appropriate liquidity management.